WynCraftsTech/WynCraftsTech/README.md

 <br>
 <div align="left">
-I am passionate coder and eager to learn, committed to building efficient and modern web applications using the TALL Stack.
+I Software and eager to learn, committed to building efficient and modern web applications using the WAMP and TALL Stack.
 My journey in technology began while studying BS Information Technology.
 </div>

 <br>